An Interview with Jose Maria Sison, Founding Chairman of the Communist Party of the Philippines

 21. What have been the most difficult experiences of your time in exile?
 Have there been unexpected joys as well?

-My most difficult experiences included being deprived of employment since 1988 and even the living allowance for asylum seekers since 2003 while I was waging legal battles for political asylum after my Philippine passport was canceled in 1988, for the dismissal of the trumped up charges of multiple murder in 2007 and for the removal of my name from the EU terrorist list.
+My most difficult experiences included being deprived of employment since 1988 and even the living allowance for asylum seekers since 2003.
+These occurred while I was waging legal battles for political asylum after my Philippine passport was canceled in 1988, for the dismissal of the trumped up charges of multiple murder in 2007 and for the removal of my name from the EU terrorist list.

 I won all these cases.
 And I enjoyed the support of my lawyers, the Filipino compatriots overseas and in the motherland and the organizations and institutions of foreign friends in solidarity with the Filipino people.

-22. Warm evolutionary appreciations for giving this interview to kites.
+22. Warm revolutionary appreciations for giving this interview to kites.
 To conclude now, what sustains you as a revolutionary?

 1 This is the original name of the communist party in the Philippines that was founded in 1930.
 The name that the Lava revisionists continued to use to refer to their organization after the re-foundation of the CPP by Jose Maria Sison and his contemporaries is Partido Komunista ng Pilipinas (PKP).